-HBSE HOS 10th, 12th results 2018: How to check at bseh.org.in
+HBSE HOS 10th, 12th results 2018 declared at bseh.org.in: How to check

-HOS 10th result 2018: The Board of School Education, Haryana, Bhiwani released the results of Class 10 and Class 12 Open School (Fresh) and Subject to be Clear (STC) / Credit Transfer Policy (CTP) examinations today, on May 23.
+HOS 10th, 12th results 2018: The Board of School Education, Haryana, Bhiwani released the results of Class 10 and Class 12 Open School (Fresh) and Subject to be Clear (STC) / Credit Transfer Policy (CTP) examinations today, on May 23.
 The candidates, who appeared for the exams, can check their results at http://www.bseh.org.in and indiaresults.com.
 The pass percentage for Secondary Open School (Fresh) students is 11.23 per cent while it stood at 21.79 per cent for the Secondary Open School (STC/CTP) students.
 The results were announced by the chairman of the HBSE Dr Jagbir Singh, in a press conference held on Wednesday.

 A total of 17,429 candidates registered for the Secondary or Class 10 Open School (fresh) exam, of which 1,937 candidates passed and at least 15,312 got STC.
 Last year, the pass percentage Secondary Open School (Fresh) stood at 12.04 per cent, while 27.45 per cent students cleared Secondary Open School (STC/CTP).
-As many as 12,666 boys appeared for their 10th exams, out of which 1,537 passed, registering a pass percentage of 12.13.
+As many as 12,666 boys appeared for their Class 10 exams, out of which 1,537 passed, registering a pass percentage of 12.13.
 While out of 4582 girls candidates, 400 have passed, registering a pass percentage of 8.73.
+The students can access their result by following the steps written below:

 Step 1: Log in to the official website – bseh.org.in and indiaresults.com